music-encoding/sibmei/ExportHandlers.md

 The registration functions require three arguments:

 * The ID-like property under which the Handlers should be registered.
 This can be `'StyleId'` or `'StyleAsText'` for text, lyrics and lines.
 As Sibelius' line objects do not have these two properties,  `'Index'` or `'Name'` has to be used for them instead.
 * The name of the Handler method that will be responsible for converting the Sibelius object to an MEI element.
 This should usually be either of the methods `'ControlEventTemplateHandler'`, `'ModifierTemplateHandler'` or `'LyricTemplateHandler'` provided by Sibmei.
-Custom handlers may be written in extensions for special requirements (see [below](#handler-methods) for more information).
+The names of custom handlers provided by an extension for special requirements can be given as well (see [below](#handler-methods) for more information).
 * A dictionary that maps ID values to element templates.
 Keys are values of the `StyleId`, `StyleAsText`, `Index` or `Name` properties, depending on what was given as the first parameter to the registration function.
 If the Handler method given in the second parameter is not template-based, the value can be set to `null` instead of a template.

 #### Registering lyrics Handlers

 `RegisterLyricHandlers()` expects the template to include a `<syl>` element with a descendant `api.LyricText`.
-It will register Template Actions on the `<syl>` templates that take care of tracking the context of the lyrics to generate the proper `@wordpos` and `@con` attributes.
+It will register Template Actions on the `<syl>` templates that take care of tracking the context of the lyrics to generate the proper `@wordpos` and `@con` attributes as well as properly handling elisions.

-`api.LyricText` only works as descendant of a `<syl>` template.
+`api.LyricText` only works as descendant of a `<syl>` template node.

 ### Templates